Old Town School of Folk Music: Today

-As of late 2003, Old Town School has occasionally held or sponsored concerts in the 1525-seat Harris Theater for Music and Dance located mostly underground in the downtown Millennium Park.

-Today, the Old Town School continues to offer music, dance, art and theater classes and performances for adults and children at both locations and children's classes in some suburban branch locations.
+Today, the Old Town School continues to offer music and dance classes and performances for adults and children at both locations and children's classes in some suburban branch locations.
 Students from all over the Chicago area attend weekly classes taught by dedicated professionals.
 Students can also take ensemble classes, working with others on the music of groups like The Beatles, The Grateful Dead, Neil Young, Bob Dylan, and many others.
-Most classes perform at the end of the eight-week session in the "Big Gig" or at local venues.
+Most classes perform at the end of the eight-week session in a showcase or at local venues.
 The current enrollment is about 7,000 students per week.

 Many well-known folk, world, bluegrass, jazz, blues and country musicians from all over the world perform at the 4544 North Lincoln Avenue location.
+Additionally, Old Town School’s programming and resources for teens, which include Teen Arts Collectives, Teen Advisory Council, and a monthly Teen Open Mic, have spawned a significant youth music scene, including the bands Horsegirl and Lifeguard.

-There are two Old Town School Music Stores (one at 4544 North Lincoln Avenue and one at 909 West Armitage Avenue).
+The Old Town School Music Store is located at 4544 North Lincoln Avenue.
+There was previously a second storefront at 909 West Armitage Avenue, which is no longer in operation.

 Since 1997, Old Town School hosts the Chicago Folk & Roots Festival in nearby Welles Park.
 However, in 2012, the School announced it would not organize the event due to rising costs from city policy changes.
 Instead, in collaboration with The Lincoln Square Chamber of Commerce, Old Town School hosted the Square Roots festival.

-On December 1, 2007, Old Town School celebrated its 50th Anniversary with a concert at Chicago's Auditorium Theatre featuring Jeff Tweedy, Bela Fleck & Abigail Washburn, David Bromberg, Bonnie Koloc, Frank & Mary Hamilton, Lonnie Brooks with Wayne Baker Brooks and Nicholas Tremulis and Luna Negra Dance Theater.
+On December 1, 2007, Old Town School celebrated its 50th anniversary with a concert at Chicago's Auditorium Theatre featuring Jeff Tweedy, Bela Fleck & Abigail Washburn, David Bromberg, Bonnie Koloc, Frank & Mary Hamilton, Lonnie Brooks with Wayne Baker Brooks and Nicholas Tremulis and Luna Negra Dance Theater.

 In July 2010, the School announced the planned $18 million expansion of their facility to include new classroom and theater space across the street from their current location (on an empty lot purchased in 2005).
 The new building opened at 4545 North Lincoln Avenue on January 9, 2012.
 It adds more than 27,000 square feet of classrooms and a 150-seat flexible use hall called The Myron R. Szold Music and Dance Hall.

-On Friday nights, the School offers 6-String Socials at 909 West Armitage Avenue where students can get together to practice singing and playing.